82nd Annual International Conference

 - Complete the remainder of the fields.
 When adding additional presenters or co-authors, please supply their email address and company/university.
 If they are an ABC member, please choose their name from a drop down menu; the name, email, and university will auto-fill.
 (NOTE: At prompt for website member, select "Organization Member", then choose last initial, then choose name.
 Scroll to bottom and press enter.)

-- If you are submitting a proposal for either a Spanish or Virtual Session, please select Spanish or Virtual Session in track and then indicate at beginning of proposal if you are proposing a single speaker (15 minutes) or a panel (3 speakers, 15 minutes each).
+- If you are submitting a proposal for either a Spanish or Virtual Session, please select Spanish or Virtual Session in session type and then indicate at beginning of proposal if you are proposing a single speaker (15 minutes) or a panel (3 speakers, 15 minutes each).

-Six optional pre-conference workshops are offered Wednesday, October 18.
-Stay tuned for full details.
+Six optional pre-conference workshops ($40 each) are offered Wednesday, October 18.

 Wednesday, October 18, 8:30 - 11:30 AM